 Pricing Strategies for Small Business

-Commonly, in business plans, the pricing strategy has been to be the lowest price provider in the market.
-This approach comes from taking a quick view of competitors and assuming you can win business by having the lowest price.
+When developing a business plan, owners often make the mistake of setting their pricing strategy to match the lowest-price provider in the market.
+This approach comes from a cursory understanding of direct competitors, and the assumption that the only way to win business is by having the lowest price.

-Having the lowest price is not a strong position for small business.
-It invites customers to see your product or service as a commodity and obscures any value-add you offer.
-Plus, larger competitors with deep pockets and the ability to have lower operating costs will destroy any small business trying to compete on price alone.
-Avoiding the low price strategy starts by looking at the demand in the market by examining three factors:
+Having the lowest price is not a strong pricing strategy for small business, as it invites customers to see your product or service as a commodity, and obscures the value of your offering.
+If you're operating within a niche market, larger competitors with the ability to lower operating costs may eventually enter your segment, and can destroy any small business attempting to compete on price alone.
+Avoid the low price strategy through research on the market you intend to enter, and by repeatedly analyzing the following variables:

-1. Competitive Analysis: Don't just look at your competitor's pricing.
-Look at the whole package they offer.
-Are they serving price-conscious consumers or the affluent group?
-What are the value-added services if any?
+Competitive Analysis: Don't exclusively look at your competitor's pricing; look at the whole value of what they're offering.
+Are they serving price-conscious consumers or an affluent niche?
+What are the value-added services, if any?
 How do you compare?

 Avoiding a Price War

-- Enhance Exclusivity: Products or services that are exclusive to your business provide protection from falling prices.
+- Provide products or services that are exclusive to your business to ensure further protection from falling prices.

 - Eliminate high maintenance goods and determine what customers do and don't want through market research.

 If you create market research habits early in your journey as a small business owner, you will have greater foresight when setting prices for your products or services, and an ability to adjust when necessary.
 Research will help you avoid taking a problematically low price-position in the market, and will provide valuable insights into how your future customers will spend money.